GNU epsilon -- an extensible programming language

 Years have since passed.
 I met many people in France, all across the spectrum from the constructively angry civil servant of the dedication to her opponent \textit{the lady of many nicknames}.
-Of everybody I met in France I think that more people were closer to the former.
-Everything considered, I'm grateful for the opportunities I got at Université Paris 13. \\ \\ Thanks to Jean-Vincent Loddo, who trusted me and made all of this possible by hiring me to work on Marionnet during my first six months in France, and then co-directed my PhD.
-Jean-Vincent has also been a friend, very reliable and always patient to me, knowing when to insist and when to let me be.
-I've never been able to approach my other thesis co-director, Christophe Fouqueré, with quite the same closeness from a human point of view.
+Of everybody I met here I'd say that more people were closer to the former.
+Everything considered, I'm grateful for the opportunities I got at Université Paris 13. \\ \\ Thanks to Jean-Vincent Loddo, who trusted me and made all of this possible by hiring me to work on Marionnet during my first six months in France, and then co-directed my doctorate.
+Jean-Vincent has also been a friend, very reliable and always patient, knowing when to insist and when to let me be.
+I've never been able to approach my other thesis co-director, Christophe Fouqueré, quite as closely from a human point of view.
 This is entirely my fault, since Christophe has shown the same good qualities and has been just as helpful and understanding as Jean-Vincent whenever I've asked; he even spontaneously offered me concrete help when I was dealing with practical problems, such as the first time my car got broken-in and I had to go to the police, still not speaking French --- and then there are the other episodes he remembers.
 To both Christophe and Jean-Vincent, thanks.
 Thanks for real. \\ \\ I particularly wish to thank some other people in the lab for their friendliness and warmth: Laura Giambruno, Sébastien Guérif, Pierre Boudes (who also offered to help in the same break-in case, and not only then), and Franck Butelle.
 Christian Codognet, Laure Petrucci and Adrian Tanasa also deserve a high place in this list.
 And Sophie Toulouse, and Hayat Cheballah.

 I'll miss the many roommates I had in office A207 during these years: Jean-Vincent, and then in particular Virgile Mogbil, Daniele Terreni and Giulio Manzonetto.
 And Sylviane Schwer.